Neighbourhood Watch Program

 If you see something suspicious:

-Write down the make, model, colour and licence plate number of strange vehicles.
+Write down the make, model, colour and licence plate number of the suspicious vehicle.

 Write down clothing and physical descriptions of suspicious persons.